What is web accessibility and web design for blind users?

 2. Limit and prioritize color in the interface

-The more colors you introduce to an interface design, the more difficult it will likely be for even a non-vision-impaired user to quickly identify primary actions and links.
+The more colors you introduce to a design interface, the more difficult it will likely be for even a non-vision-impaired user to quickly identify primary actions and links.
 For an individual with color blindness, this only becomes more difficult as more colors are introduced.

 Fun fact!
 Adobe® Photoshop® CC software offers support for simulating color blindness.
 According to Adobe, “Users can proof images with Color Universal Design (CUD) to ensure that graphical information is conveyed accurately to people with various types of color vision impairment, including people with color blindness.”